Privacy policy

 - Confirming your identity

-- Ensuring you have access to your account area for scheduling visits, making notes and selecting clients
+- Ensuring you have access to your account area for messaging clients, scheduling visits and making notes

 - Invoicing you or your organisation for the care provided